Have you ever had one of those moments which changed your life forever? A seemingly small moment in time, yet with mind-blowing ripple effects?

 Rewind a touch.

-I fell into studying a New Testament subject at Morling College.
-I decided to become more involved in student life and found myself meeting every week with two other girls to pray.
+I decided to enrol at Morling College to study theology.
+I was learning who God was and drawing closer to Him.
+I enjoyed being involved in student life and found myself meeting every week with two other girls to pray.

 Back to the suggestion.

 I tried out the first counselling subject.
 I loved it.
-I dumped the theology subjects and continued on with counselling, completing the Graduate Diploma in Christian Counselling in 2007.
+I spoke to my course advisor and the transition from the theology subjects was smooth, which allowed me to continue on in counselling, completing the Graduate Diploma in Christian Counselling in 2007.

 So.
 End of story?
 Student counselling journey done?
 Not quite.